IEEEProjectsBengaluru/ShellScripting/18. Cut and Awk/ReadME.md

-﻿**Cut and Awk commands**
+# Cut and Awk commands

 In this session we will see how we can use cut and awk commands.
 The cut command is used for cutting out sections from each line of input it receives.
-The awk command

-searches files for text containing a pattern.
+The awk command searches files for text containing a pattern.

-**Cut command**
+## Cut command

 - Cut is not a shell builtin
   - $ type -a cut